Kaltsoon/nosql/material/4-mongo-python.md

 def add_book():
   # Request other attributes from the user...
-  author = input("Author ID:")
+  author_id = input("Author ID:")

-  # Before inserting, we can also check that the author document exists to enforce referential integrity
+  # 💡 Before inserting, we can also check that the author document exists to enforce referential integrity

   book = {
     # Other keys matching the document's attributes...
     # We need to use an ObjectId object as the author attribute value
-    "author": ObjectId(author)
+    "author": ObjectId(author_id)
   }

   db.books.insert_one(book)